The Lord of the Rings: The War of the Rohirrim: Writing

 Several story ideas were suggested for the film, but Boyens insisted that they focus on the kingdom of Rohan as she felt that culture was best suited for the anime medium and would be familiar to viewers of Jackson's films.
 The War of the Rohirrim is set around 200 years before Bilbo Baggins finds the One Ring.
 It tells the story of Rohan king Helm Hammerhand who Tolkien mentions in the appendices of The Lord of the Rings, specifically the "House of Eorl" section in Appendix A which details the history of Rohan's rulers.
 The producers chose to tell this story because its setting earlier in the timeline avoids the villain Sauron and the influence of the One Ring, and because they thought the intensity of the conflict and the way it escalates made it the right choice for a film adaptation.
 Boyens said it allowed them to tell a tragic story about the "wreckage of war", and examine ideas of honor, revenge, family, and resilience.

 Jeffrey Addiss and Will Matthews were hired to write the initial screenplay.
 During the COVID-19 pandemic lockdowns, Boyens asked her daughter Phoebe Gittins and Gittins's writing partner Arty Papageorgiou to re-write the script.
 Boyens referred to them as the franchise's "next generation".
 The pair, who were working on another project at the time, were hesitant to join the film because of the reverence for the source material and previous films held by themselves and other fans.
 They were convinced to join based on the other people working on the project, including many who worked on Jackson's films.
 This allowed them to focus on the storytelling and bringing the material closer to the styles of anime, Japanese cinema, and animation in general.
 Kamiyama wanted to include some details that did not fit within the initial script, including how to lay siege to a citadel.
 He worked with Gittins and Papageorgiou to put a focus on the darker, more claustrophobic, and horrific elements of the war rather than just large-scale battles.
 The director was also interested in the historical grievances that lead to the Dunlendings attacking Rohan.

-The writers decided to introduce a narrator who would be telling the film's story as part of an oral tradition.
+The writers decided to introduce a narrator who would be telling the story as part of an oral tradition.
 The character Éowyn from the main events of The Lord of the Rings was chosen.
 Boyens said having a familiar voice in the film helped the writers with their work.
 She added that the narration gives context for fans of the previous films who are unfamiliar with Tolkien's wider Middle-earth history, and she felt framing the story as an oral tradition was fitting because it was being constructed based on fragments and references in the source material.